How do I get assistance in understanding my utility bill?

 Customers who have created an online account are able to make payments using a credit or debit card through the Billing module.
 After electing to pay your whole bill amount or some portion of the amount due, you are able to choose your desired payment method.
 Here you would select “Credit/Debit Cards.”
 By selecting “Make a Payment,” you will be redirected to KUBRA’s EZ-Pay platform.

 If you need to pay with a credit or debit card and do not wish to make an account, click here.
-Please note that a $3.95 convenience fee is applied by the third-party vendor for each transaction.
+There is no fee.

 Where can I find my bank routing number?